X5DNA.com

 A nuclear EMP attack would likely make a permanent change the structure of television broadcasting in the United States since it would not be financially feasible to re-build most local television stations (except possibly in the largest cities).
 The television broadcast re-build would probably be with a satellite and cable infrastructure, with local news being provided by subsidiaries of national news companies over their national freshly-EMP-hardened post-pulse infrastructure.
 An all-fiber-optic internet would assume greatly increased importance.
 Making predictions about what a post-pulse world would be like is very difficult, though, since a severe EMP would cause a level of destruction to the electrical and electronic infrastructure that would make the United States incapable of supporting anything close to its present population.

 In the Dark Angel series, the vehicles appear to be mostly pre-1980 and post-2009 models.
 There is a good reason for this.
-Many conventional gasoline vehicles produced since around 1980 may not function after an EMP attack due to their dependence upon electronics.
+Many, but not all, conventional gasoline vehicles produced since around 1980 would not function after an EMP attack due to their dependence upon electronics.
 This would obviously produce a huge problem for the United States after an EMP attack.
 Merely moving disabled vehicles off the road would be a major undertaking.
 Non-functioning traffic lights would add to the traffic problem.

 Many of the effects of nuclear EMP are very difficult to predict on the 21st century United States.
 Many vehicles that one would expect to be disabled by an EMP due to their dependence on sensitive electronics might be shielded well enough to continue to operate.
 Automotive electronic ignition systems in general are much better shielded and protected against EMP than other electronics.
 (After all, the purpose of an electronic ignition is to make high-voltage sparks.)
 Circuits in the automobile outside of the electronic ignition are actually the most vulnerable.
 Actual tests on vehicles in simulators have been very inconsistent.
 Even if only ten percent of the automobiles on the highways during the day were abruptly disabled, the resultant traffic jams would be nearly incomprehensible.
 (Having ten percent of the cars suddenly disabled might actually be more chaotic than having nearly all of them suddenly disabled.)
 Of course, there is no practical way to do a real nuclear EMP test.
 Even a nuclear test in space over the Pacific would likely do billions of dollars in damage to today's electrical and electronic infrastructure in the Pacific region.